 Ngele i-wablei kupa?
 Who is teasing us?

-~wablei piene phrasal verb
+~wablei piene verb-object idiom

 tease words joke, make jokes; make fun

 U-wablei piene 'tapu!
 Stop making fun (of them)!